The name Chabrador comes from the Chow Chow, a common guard dog, and the Labrador Retriever, mostly known as a gun dog.

 You may be able to extend his lifespan by treating him well and making sure that he eats a healthy diet and gets all of the exercise that he needs.

-Also, make sure to take him to the vet on a regular basis to prevent any dormant health issues from manifesting themselves.
+Also, make sure to take him to the vet regularly to prevent any dormant health issues from manifesting themselves.

 Intelligence, Temperament and Personality Traits of the Chabrador